ssgelm/git-lfs-debian/docs/spec.md

 * Lines of key/value pairs MUST be sorted alphabetically in ascending order (with the exception of `version`, which is always first).
 * Values MUST NOT contain return or newline characters.
-* Pointer files SHOULD NOT have the executable bit set when checked out from Git.
+* Pointer files MUST be stored in Git with their executable bit matching that of the replaced file.

 The required keys are: